drts01/presentation--ci-cd-101/slides/003-introduction.md

 <section>
 ## Our Project

-Building a website with a static-site generator.
+Build and deploy a website<br /> with a static-site generator.

 <aside class="notes">
-* I got the idea for this talk because the my team at VDMS is doing this as a way to provide documentation so other teams can use our OpenStack infrastructure.
-* How you can use CI/CD today
+* Idea this talk came from how my team is publishing documentation.
-* Simple/basic use case
+* Goal:
-  * not much coding to focus on concepts and processes
+  * Focus on concepts and workflow;<br/>avoid "coding"
-* Pratical and use today
-* Assume a minimal level of comfortably with scripting
-  * i.e. Understand what a variable is

 </aside>
 </section>
 <!-- -->